EditB/100-days-of-code/r1-log.md

 ### R1D17
 - Set up Glitch and GitHub.
 Started to code on Glitch.
 Made a Hello World with current date in Jade (iso html).
 Setting up the computer as well for glitch/express/mongo nodejs.
 First will try the API on Glitch, then will probably give it a go on GitHub as well.

+### R1D18
+- Playing with Glitch.
+Finally figured out how to get blah.com/asdfd (the part after the slash).
+Now need to find a way to turn a natural time stamp to a unix one (and find different ways to decipher natural language dates, like 2Jan2018 or January the second 2018)??
+We shall see.